gulpsome/gulp-npm-run/README.md

 which does the same, only better.
 Or, perhaps because you'd like to implement your very own test task.
-In any case, excluding scripts isn't strictly required to gulp-implement them, as one can simply call `gulp.task`, replacing anything as necessary.
+In any case, excluding scripts isn't strictly required to gulp-implement them, as one can simply call `gulp.task` to replace any pre-existing task code.
+Anyway, there may be npm scripts for which you do not want to have gulp tasks.
+Exclude enables that.

 #### Include / Help